Quantum symmetries of Hadamard matrices: Hadamard matrices and their symmetries

 The idea is that the graph not only encodes the structure of the Hadamard matrix, but equivalence operations on Hadamard matrices correspond exactly to permutations of vertices preserving the two parts: multiplying $i$-th row (resp.\ column) by $-1$ corresponds to swapping $r_i^+$ with $r_i^-$ (resp.\ $c_i^+$ with $c_i^-$), swapping $i$-th row (resp.\ column) with $j$-th row (resp.\ column) corresponds to swapping $(r_i^+,r_i^-)$ with $(r_j^+,r_j^-)$ (resp.\ $(c_i^+,c_i^-)$ with $(c_j^+,c_j^-)$).

 This means that if we really want to reconstruct a Hadamard matrix from a Hadamard graph, we need, in addition, to keep track of which vertices correspond to rows and which correspond to column.
 We may either colour them or put a loop to all row vertices (and have no loop at the column vertices).
 We will denote such a graph by $\HGr_0$ and call it the \emph{looped Hadamard graph}.
 Its adjacency matrix will be denoted by $A_0$.
-By construction, we have the following correspondence:

 \begin{prop}[{\cite{McK79}}] There is a one-to-one correspondence between equivalence classes of Hadamard matrices and isomorphism classes of looped Hadamard graphs. \end{prop}

 Now, we would like to formulate a similar result for quantum automorphisms and isomorphisms.